Vikram-amin/Myntra-Clone/README.md

+Good evening everyone.
+We are team Myntra and we have build a clone of the myntra website. which is an e-commerce website where people can buy from wide range of products which aims at providing a hassle free and enjoyable shopping experience.

 # Myntra Clone

-About _Myntra_:- Myntra is a one stop shop for all your fashion and lifestyle needs.
-Being India's largest e-commerce store for fashion and lifestyle products, Myntra aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.
+About _Myntra_:- India's largest e-commerce store for fashion and lifestyle products, which aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

+## Tech Stack Used:

 Our team was given a task to Clone the Myntra Website.
-This was a frontend project which includes HTML ,CSS and JavaScript with no usage of external libraries This project was completed under 6 days with a team of 3.
+This was a frontend project which includes HTML ,CSS and JavaScript with no usage of external libraries.

-## Tech Stack Used:
+This project was completed under 6 days with a team of 3.

 **Client:** HTML, CSS, JavaScript "https://user-images.githubusercontent.com/30186107/29488525-f55a69d0-84da-11e7-8a39-5476f663b5eb.png"

 How to run the project 📑
 You can also take the glimpse of our Project,just follow the below steps:
 1.Clone the repo using https://github.com/Vikram-amin/Myntra-Clone.git.

 2.Open the home.html page on your browser.